Akuli/git-guide/branches.md

 Here `multiplication` is a branch name; you can name a branch however you want.
 The latest commit on the `multiplication` branch is `78b197b`, same as on `main`.

+In the output of the last command,
+`HEAD -> multiplication` means that we are now on the `multiplication branch`, and having `main` next to it means that
+`78b197b` is the latest commit on the `multiplication` branch and the `main` branch.

 We can go back to the `main` branch with `git checkout`, but without `-b`;
-the `-b` means that the the branch will be created.
+the `-b` means that a new branch is created.

 ```diff
 $ git checkout main